Talalay vs. Dunlop Latex: What’s the Difference?

 Why: Dunlop latex mattresses are often more budget-friendly than Talalay latex options while still offering durability and quality.
 It’s a cost-effective choice for those looking for the benefits of latex without the higher price tag.

-For Customized Comfort:
+For Customised Comfort:

 Best Choice: Both Talalay and Dunlop Latex (Mixed Use)

-Why: Some mattresses combine both Talalay and Dunlop latex, allowing you to customize your mattress’s comfort and support layers.
+Why: Some mattresses combine both Talalay and Dunlop latex, allowing you to customise your mattress’s comfort and support layers.
 You can have the softness of Talalay on top for comfort and the firmness of Dunlop in the support layers.

 For Eco-Conscious Shoppers: